bookofproofs/bookofproofs.github.io/_sources/history/19th-century/banach.md

 * The war delayed publication but the paper, Banach's first, appeared in the Bulletin of the Kraków Academy in 1918.
 * From the time that he produced these first results with Steinhaus, Banach started to produce important mathematics papers at a rapid rate.
 * Of course it is impossible to say whether, without the chance meeting with Steinhaus, Banach would have followed the route of research in mathematics.
-* It was also through Steinhaus that Banach met his future wife Lucja Braus.
 * Banach lectured to the Society twice during 1919 and continued to produce top quality research papers.
 * Banach was offered an assistantship to Lomnicki at Lwów Technical University (in what is now Lviv in Ukraine) in 1920.
 * This was, of course, not the standard route to a doctorate, for Banach had no university mathematics qualifications.